 As for the beaches, Kythnos "hides" some that will blow your mind!
 First and foremost, Kolona is one of the most popular beaches on the island, where a strip of sand becomes a bridge between Kythnos and the tiny islet of Agios Loukas, offering stunning visuals!

 Despite being one of the low-key Greek islands, it wouldn't be a part of the Cyclades without at least a couple of bars and nightclubs.
 Discover the unique nightlife of Kythnos in the heart of Merichas and enjoy a drink or party till the sunrise with a remarkable view of the Aegean sea.

-Following the traditional Cycladic aesthetic with white-blue blue doors dominating the scene, Apollonia, Sifnos' main town, is vibrant throughout the day but comes to life during the afternoons and nights, with bars that keep their guests away from their beds at least until sunrise.
+Following the traditional aesthetic of the Cyclades islands with white-blue blue doors dominating the scene, Apollonia, Sifnos' main town, is vibrant throughout the day but comes to life during the afternoons and nights, with bars that keep their guests away from their beds at least until sunrise.

 Milos is famous for its lace-like coast that hosts over 75 beaches of varying shapes and sizes.
-With crystal clear, deep blue waters, colorful sculpted rocks, and white-gold sandy beaches, you are sure to be thrilled by the sight.
-Due to the volcanic origin of its soil, Milos has an impressive morphology that offers diversity and scenery of spectacular rock formations.
+With crystal clear, deep blue waters, colorful sculpted rocks, and white-gold sandy beaches, you will surely be thrilled by sight.
+Due to the volcanic origin of its soil, Milos has a unique morphology that offers diversity and scenery of spectacular rock formations.